Pratiyushhh/Power-BI/Global Data Professionals - Salary, Satisfaction & Career Trends/Readme.md

 - Gender dynamics in compensation and representation
 - Career switching patterns and their impact on earnings
 - Job satisfaction ratings across multiple dimensions
-- Motivations behind job changes (e.g. salary, remote work, WLB)
+- Motivations behind job changes (e.g. Salary, Remote Work, Work-Life Balance)

 The dashboard is fully interactive and designed for both analytical deep-dives and executive summary consumption.